Motivating kids to do homework

 *Most kids don't like homework!

 Make it manageable

 To encourage kids to do homework firstly, make the homework short and quite easy.
-When kids find the homework relatively easily they are more likely to do it.
-If kids are unclear about their homework or can't do it on their own because it's too hard, then many won't do it, because there is no one at home to help them.
-Others will give up because the task is overwhelming to them.
-You can always give your best pupils a bigger task or something more challenging.
+When kids find homework relatively easily, they are more likely to do it.
+On the other hand, if kids are unclear about their homework they probably just won't do it.
+If the homework is too hard for kids to do it on their own, then many won't do it, because there may not be anyone at home to help them.
+Others will give up because the task is overwhelming.
+So, keep your homework easy and give your best pupils an extra or bigger task to keep them challenged.

 Make it relevant